 29 May Premium Credits Related to COVID-19 – ERISA Fiduciary Rules

+The COVID-19 pandemic has significantly decreased health care utilization, as health care providers and patients have canceled appointments and postponed elective procedures.
 Because employees are not using their insurance benefits, some group medical, dental and vision carriers are providing employers with a credit against future premiums owed under their insurance contracts.

 Employers receiving these premium credits should consider their fiduciary obligations under ERISA when determining how to apply the credits.
 Any credit amount that qualifies as a plan asset under ERISA must be used for the exclusive benefit of the plan’s participants.

 Department of Labor (DOL) guidance on medical loss ratio (MLR) rebates generally indicates that employers must share the premium savings with plan participants based on their plan’s contribution strategy.
 This means that, if the employer and participants both contribute to the premium cost, the premium credit should be shared with plan participants.
 For example, the credit could be shared with participants in the form of a premium holiday, reduced payroll deductions or benefit enhancements.

 In addition, ERISA’s fiduciary duty rules prohibit employers from retaining employees’ payroll deductions for plan premiums.
 These contributions must be used for paying plan benefits and expenses, and not for the employer’s own purposes.
 To comply with ERISA, employee contribution amounts must be forwarded to the carrier within 90 days or placed in a trust account.

 Employers that receive premium credits should comply with ERISA’s fiduciary duty rules when using the credits and administering employees’ payroll deductions for plan premiums.